IoBT-VISTEC/PPMI_DL/README.md

 epochs=30               ## Number of epochs
 batch_size=4            ## Batch size for training
-fold=9                  ## Fold number from 10-fold of data to be tested init_train=1            ## Any number can be used because this will load the trained model.
+fold=9                  ## Fold number from 10-fold of data to be tested init_train=1            ## Any number can be used because this program can only load the saved model.
 ```
+**Remark:** The parameters "group", "n_model" must be the same with the saved model so that the interpretation method can select the same layer with the saved model.
-**Remark** The parameters "group", "n_model" and "fold" must be consistent with the saved model.
-If these parameters are not consistent, the data that will be used to generate the heatmap may be the trained data and causing the bias in the interpretation results.
+**Remark:** The parameters "fold" must also be consistent with the saved model.
+This parameter will select the testing data that have not been used during the training.

 Dataset
 =======